-Income Targeting [24 CFR 983.251(c)(6); Notice PIH 2012-32, REV-3]
+Income Targeting [24 CFR 983.251(c)(6); Notice PIH 2019-23]

 At least 75 percent of the families admitted to the PHA's tenant-based and project-based voucher programs during the PHA fiscal year from the waiting list must be extremely-low income families.
 The income targeting requirement applies to the total of admissions to both programs.
 Families in place at the time of the conversion are exempt from income targeting requirements.
 New admissions follow standard PBV requirements.
+Any non-RAD PBV units located in the same project are also subject to these requirements.